scs-edpo/lab02Part2-kafka-EyeTracking/README.md

 - Prerequisite for running the classes within the package [singleAcessToPartitionAndRebalancingExample](consumer/src/main/java/com/examples/singleAcessToPartitionAndRebalancingExample/): [ClickStream-Producer](ClickStream-Producer/) (Main Class [com.examples.ClicksProducer](ClickStream-Producer/src/main/java/com/examples/ClicksProducer.java)) is running

-- The package contains two (main) classes [singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly1.java) and [singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly2.java).
+- **Overview:** The package contains two (main) classes [singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly1.java) and [singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly2.java).
 These classes demonstrate how Kafka allows only one consumer (within a consumer group) to read from a partition and how rebalancing occurs when a running consumer is out
 - For the sake of simulation, the classes [singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly1.java) and [singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly2.java) have duplicate code.
-- In both classes, a Kafka consumer is created, subscribed to the topic _"click-events"_ and prints the received events to the console
+- **Procedure (#P7):** In both classes, a Kafka consumer is created, subscribed to the topic _"click-events"_ and prints the received events to the console
 - Remember that the topic _"click-events"_ has **1 partition only** and so this partition can be read by only one consumer within a consumer group

 #### Instructions